 How to customize the candles

 Napkins or serviettes as we call them here in South Africa 😉 come in layers.
 We’ll only be using the bottom plain layer to customize the candles.
+But don’t throw the top layer away until you’ve seen how to make a paper napkin dream catcher.

-Removed the back of the napkin and tape it onto a piece of printer paper.
+Remove the back of the napkin and tape it onto a piece of printer paper.
 Make sure to tape all the edges.
 Putting paper on the back of the napkin prevents it from crunching up when it goes through the printer.

 Measure the width around the candle and re-size your image accordingly.
 I used this gorgeous “M is for Mother” that I found over at the Graphics Fairy.
 Place the “napkin covered” piece of paper in the printer and hit that print button 😀 It doesn’t matter whether you have a laser or ink-jet, they’ll both work.
 Psst, you can use a similar technique to print on tea bags too.
 You’re welcome 😉